 2. Your dog must be registered with your local council.
 Proof of registration will be necessary.

 3. Your dog must be vaccinated.
 Proof of vaccination will be necessary.
 A positive titer test is also acceptable.

 4. You and your dog must pass the Dog Team Assessment.
 Practise the Story Dog Team Assessment with your dog.
 You can find a list of the tasks required in the Volunteer Information Pack.
 When you are confident that you and your dog are OK with all nine requirements, let us know and we will organise an accreditation session with our Dog Team Assessor.
 The following videos from very well-respected dog trainers, Donna Hill and Emily Larlham, may help you get your dog ready for the Dog Team Assessment.
 Story Dogs thanks both Emily and Donna for allowing us to use these great videos.
 Donna Hill teaching the dog to ‘leave it’ and Emily Larlham teaching your dog not to pull on lead

 5. Your dog must have a vet health check before they start.
 Your dog’s health is very important to us.
 Your dog must have a recent vet health check (within the last 3 months) or a Story Dogs Vet Health Check before starting.
-Please take this record sheet to your vet.

 6. Working with Children Check.
 As you will be working with children, you will have to apply for a Working With Children Check in your particular state.

 7. Training – Attend a full day training course.
 The course includes:-